sourcegraph/sourcegraph-public-snapshot/enterprise/cmd/batcheshelper/README.md

 batcheshelper <pre|post> <step index> [OPTIONS]
 OPTIONS:
   -input string
+        The input JSON file for the workspace execution.
+Defaults to "input.json". (default "input.json") -previousStepPath string
+        The path to the previous steps result file.
+Defaults to current working directory.
+  -workspaceFiles string
-        The path to the input file.
-Defaults to "input.json". (default "input.json")
+        The path to the workspace files.
+Defaults to "/data/workspace-files". (default "/data/workspace-files")

 ```

 ### Arguments